Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: FedKF Analysis

 \subsection{Why Privacy-Preserving}

-In each \name training round, there are two information flows exchanged between the server and each client.
-First, the server needs to send two models (i.e., teacher model and student model) to each client.
+In each FedKF training round, there are two information flows exchanged between the server and each client.
+First, the server needs to send two models (i.e., the ACA and OCA models) to each client.
 Second, each client needs to send the updated local model to the server after the global-local knowledge fusion.
 Hence, no information about the local data is shared directly.
-According to Definition \ref{def23}, \name is privacy-preserving.
+According to Definition \ref{def:privacy}, FedKF is privacy-preserving.